 Mental Health and Wellbeing

 At St. Anne’s, the wellbeing of our students is a driving force for creating a safe, happy and supportive environment, where good mental and physical health is of utmost importance.
 We firmly believe that being physically and mentally healthy boosts students’ resilience, self-esteem and confidence, helps them to engage positively in their education and allows students to excel in all that they do.
 The following are some examples of St Anne’s taking a pro-active approach to Mental Health and Well-Being.

 Student Support and external agencies

 St. Anne’s has an inclusion manager who runs an appointment system for students to come and discuss their mental health and wellbeing.
 During these sessions students are given advice and strategies to help them cope with the demands of starting secondary school, becoming a teenager, dealing with the pressures of social media, studying for GCSEs and coping with the challenges of modern society.
 Ms Corser also runs 4 group sessions: Behaviour for my future, Anxiety for school refusers, anger management and Real Love Rocks.
-We also have a dedicated TTP counsellor in school once a week who is highly skilled and trained to deal with more complex issues, as well as a school nurse.
+We also have 2 dedicated TTP counsellors in school once a week, who are highly skilled and trained to deal with more complex issues, as well as a school nurse.
 From January 2023 St Anne’s have also been lucky and fortunate enough to be involved in a further counselling NHS pilot scheme which will allow for more students to access support.

 Positive mental health means that pupils can feel, express and manage positive and negative emotions, form and maintain good relationships with others, cope with and manage change, setbacks and uncertainty and ultimately despite all of this, continue to develop and thrive.